Twintails/react-redux-todo/README.md

 ### What is this repository for? ###

-* An app for Weather
+* An app for Boilerplate
-* Version 1.0.0
+* Version 0.5.0
+* Starting a project with React 15.4.2, Webpack 2, and subsequent relational dependencies

 ### How do I get set up? ###